-Getting charged with a crime can be a scary and confusing experience.
-If you or someone you love is facing Arizona criminal charges, you need to turn to a Gilbert criminal defense attorney you can trust.
-At AZ Defenders, we are ready to help.
-Our lawyers have the resources and experience to investigate the claims against you and build a solid defense on your behalf.
+Getting charged with a crime is an unpleasant and stressful experience.
+As soon as you find yourself facing charges, you need to turn to a trustworthy Gilbert criminal defense attorney.
+At AZ Defenders, we are prepared to provide fierce advocacy and reliable representation.
+Our lawyers have the resources and experience to launch a complete investigation of the claims against you and construct a strong defense on your behalf.

 When you are facing criminal charges in Gilbert, you need to turn to a trusted criminal attorney with extensive resources and experience.
 At AZ Defenders, we are ready to help.